codefresh-io/cap-docs.codefresh.io/_docs/example-catalog/ci-examples/integration-tests-with-mysql.md

 toc: true
 ---

-In this example we will see a NodeJS project that is using MySQL for data storage.
+In this example, we will see a NodeJS project that is using MySQL for data storage.
 For the integration test phase we will launch an instance of MySQL in order to run a simple integration test.

 {% include image.html
 lightbox="true"